Regret, stability & fairness in matching markets with bandit learners: DISCUSSION

-Below, we provide proofs of the results stated in work titled ``Regret, stability, and fairness in matching markets with bandit learners.''
-All results and definitions that appear in the manuscript are numbered in the same manner below.
-Results that appear in the Appendix but not in the manuscript are preceded by the letter of the corresponding section in the Appendix.
+All results that appear in the manuscript are numbered in the same manner below.
+Results that appear in the Appendix but not in the manuscript are preceded by the letter of the corresponding section.